-'''

-A stream or T.
+''' stream A stream or T.

 type One of the following keyword symbols: :commands, :results or :both, defaulting to :commands.

-database A database object.
-This will default to default-database.

-result The added stream.
+result The added stream. '''

-'''

 Adds the supplied stream stream (or T for standard-output) as a component of the recording broadcast stream for the SQL recording type specified by type on database which defaults to default-database. type must be one of :commands, :results, or :both, defaulting to :commands, depending on whether the stream is to be added for recording SQL commands, results or both.